iamnitinmisra/nodb-project/README.md

             - Display store
         - Navigation.js
             - Navigation menu for cart and store
-        - Newsletter.js
+        - AddToStore.js
-            - enter email to sign up to receive notifications on deals
+            - component to add garments to the stores product selction

 ## backend checklist